Colon Cancer - Medical Condition

 Colon cancer can cause vague symptoms like weight loss or change in bowel habits, or it can cause no symptoms at all.
 More often, colon cancer has no symptoms until the disease is advanced.
 That’s why screening is so vital.

-Fecal occult blood test is usually done as part of a routine screening.
-This test requires you to provide a stool sample to look for hidden blood.
+A stool test for blood is one of the screening tests for colorectal cancer.
+Polyps or tumours can release small amounts of blood onto stool and there are several tests available to check for this.
+These tests require you to provide a stool sample to look for hidden blood.
 Hidden blood in the stool doesn’t automatically mean you have colon cancer.
 Your doctor will need to do further tests to find out why there is blood in your stool.

 The colonoscopy is the primary screening method used for people at high risk of developing colon cancer.
 An endoscope, a flexible fibre optic tube, is inserted into the colon to look for bleeding, polyps, or tumours.
 If any growths are found, the doctor will take a tissue sample (biopsy).
 Alternatively, a polyp may be completely removed or destroyed during the procedure.
 The procedure is not painful, though it can be a little uncomfortable.
 You may be offered medication to help you relax during this procedure.